 At Harvard, Greek is covered from its beginnings to the modern day, and Latin from its origins into the Middle Ages and beyond.
 Undergraduates may concentrate in Classical Languages and Literatures, where the emphasis is on reading Greek or Latin texts at an advanced level, or in Classical Civilizations, where students cover more material in translation, or they may pursue the joint concentration in Ancient History, which is taught jointly in the History and Classics Departments.
 All concentrators become familiar with at least one of the ancient languages.
 Candidates for the secondary field in Classical Civilizations have the option of doing so, too.

-Undergraduates who study Classics at Harvard become familiar with at least one of the ancient languages, and they learn how to handle complex evidence, while acquiring an appreciation for key aspects of the cultural legacy of two civilizations that have played a crucial role in shaping the modern world.
-Our concentrators pursue highly successful careers in fields as diverse as medicine, law, business, journalism, film, publishing, and landscape design—the list is almost endless.
+The curriculum is enriched by contact with the unparalleled collections in the Harvard Art Museums and the Harvard Library, including the papyri, manuscripts, and early printed editions in Houghton Library.
+Students learn how to handle complex evidence, while acquiring an appreciation for key aspects of the cultural legacy of two civilizations that have played a crucial role in shaping the modern world.
+Upon graduation, concentrators pursue highly successful careers in fields as diverse as medicine, law, business, journalism, film, publishing, and landscape design—the list is almost endless.

 Graduate students in our seven programs—Ancient History, Byzantine Greek, Classical Archaeology, Classical Philology, Classical Philosophy, Medieval Latin, and Modern Greek—join a cohort of approximately five each year, and are encouraged to pursue a broad range of interests in connection with other programs and departments, while deepening their mastery of Greek and Latin and the world in which those languages were the currency of thought.
 Afterwards, with the support of the Placement Committee, they enter a broad range of careers, some in the academic sphere, some far beyond it.